jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 The result is that nowadays, alternatives to capatalist economies are generally framed as _different_ capitalist economies.
-One may think of the United States, China and the Nordic countries as all having different countries, but it is remarkable that all of them are, in fact, identifiably capitalistic.
+One may think of the United States, China and the Nordic countries as all having different economic systems, but it is remarkable that all of them are, in fact, identifiably capitalistic.
 The only difference is the sphere for regulation and how much targeted government intervention certain narrow industries receive.
-Given what we know about the uneven distribution of resources in economies throughout the world, it is remarkable that the only alternative agreed upon by critics of capitalism are heavily redistributive tax levies that transfer wealth from the wealthy to keep the poor while keeping the entire basic system otherwise intact.
+Given what we know about the uneven distribution of resources in economies throughout the world, it is remarkable that the only alternative agreed upon by critics of capitalism are heavily redistributive tax levies that transfer wealth from the wealthy to the poor - all the while, keeping the entire basic capitalist structure otherwise intact.

 If an alternative to market economics is unthinkable for lack of alternatives, alternatives to democracy is just as unthinkable because